FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 In periodic systems, the most universal numerical parameter is the integration of the reciprocal space, or k-space, and its sampling.
 With the sampling points often being spaced at fixed intervals, one can define a homogeneous _k-density_
 $= \frac{\text{no. k-points}}{||\text{k-lattice vector}||}$.
-As the k-density ramps up, the Bloch wavefunction converges. <!-- phrase better -->
+Then, as the k-density ramps up, the Bloch wavefunction converges. <!-- reference? -->
-Note that each dimension has its own k-density, which do not have to coincide.
+Each (periodic) axis has its own k-density, and though one normally tries to keep these constant among them, fluctuations may happen due the discretized nature of the k-point sampling.
-To ensure that NOMAD users obtain data that meets their convergence needs, ***k-line density*** only shows the lowest value.
+To ensure that NOMAD users obtain data that meets their convergence needs, ***k-line density*** only shows the lowest density value.

+Many codes only support 3-D unit cells.
+Any lower-dimensional cases are then handled by introducing a physical separation (vacuum) between the otherwise periodic images, as well as reducing the k-point sampling to a minimum (1 grid point).
+Such edge cases can cause false positives, i.e. unphysically low k-line densities, given our current definition.
+NOMAD distinguishes dimensionality in `results.material.toplogy.dimensionality` and will therefore only provide a k-line density in a true 3-D case.
+You may also expect lower-dimensional cases to be supported in the near future, where only periodic axes are accounted for.

 <p align="center">
     <img src="../assets/part3_convergence/klinedensity.png" alt="Schematic representation of k-line density calculation." width="65%" title="k-line density for 3D and 2D lattices">